yajra/laravel-oci8/readme.md

 **Oracle Blob**

 Querying a blob field will now load the value instead of the OCI-Lob object.
-See [yajra/laravel-pdo-via-oci8](https://github.com/yajra/laravel-pdo-via-oci8) for blob conversion details.
 ```php
 $data = DB::table('mylobs')->get();
 foreach ($data as $row) {